 A course is normally evaluated by two components; Continuous Assessments (CA) and End Semester Examination (ESE).
 The weightages of ESE and the CA may vary.
 The CA are in the form of take away assignments, quizzes, mid examination, case studies, presentations, practical reports, field visit reports etc. In the case of practical courses the method of assessment could be different depending on the nature of the subject.
-The CAs are held throughout the course .
-The student failing in CA, ESA or both must repeat respective components.
+The CAs are held throughout the course and are not repeated.
 A student must obtain at least 30% of each of CA and ESE components to pass a course unit.